Bitskwela/bitdev-dml-exercises/contracts/ch_08_cpp/le_01_the_language_of_machines/mat.md

 6. **Comments help explain code:**
    - `//` for single-line
    - `/* */` for multi-line

+---

+## Closing Story

+Tian leaned back with a smile.
+"Kuya, I just wrote my first C++ program!
+It feels different from JavaScript - more strict, but I can see why it's powerful."

+Kuya Miguel nodded.
+"That's the beauty of C++.
+The compiler catches mistakes before your program even runs.
+It's like having a strict teacher who makes sure you learn properly."

+"What's next?"
+Tian asked eagerly.

+"Now that you can print Hello World, it's time to learn how to store and manipulate data.
+Variables and data types are the foundation of everything in C++."

+Tian opened a new file, ready to continue the journey into the world of compiled languages.

 **Next Lesson Preview:**
 In Lesson 2, you'll learn about **variables and data types** - how to store and manipulate different kinds of data like numbers, text, and true/false values.
 You'll discover how C++'s strong typing system works and why it makes your programs more reliable!